taylorlapeyre/taylorlapeyre.github.io/index.md

 I'm a programmer studying at Louisiana State University.

 I recently interned at [Everlane][everlane] in San Francisco, where I was lucky enough to work for one of my favorite clothing brands.
+I can't wait to rejoin them when I graduate this summer.

 I was also a lead developer at a startup called Spare Hanger for almost two years.
 While there, I implemented and designed many features of the website.